ugurtosun/SWE522-SentimentAnalysisProject/ProjectDocument.md

 ## Data Collection

 In the data collection part of project, we do not use a ready dataset.
-We prepared the dataset with <br>
-collecting data from App Store.
-For this purpose, an open source API (https://data.42matters.com/api/v2.0/ios/apps/reviews) was used to fetch application reviews with respecting date. <br>
-With fetching data from API, we wrote these application reviews to Postgresql database. <br>

-The java project which was developed to handle data preparation is available with link in below; <br>
+We prepared the dataset with collecting data from App Store.
+For this purpose, an open source API (https://data.42matters.com/api/v2.0/ios/apps/reviews) was used to fetch application reviews with respecting date.
+With fetching data from API, we wrote these application reviews to Postgresql database.
+The java project which was developed to handle data preparation is available with link in below;
 Also project would be shared with project files.

 ```